w121211/pydantic-ai/docs/index.md

 --8<-- "docs/.partials/index-header.html"

-When I first found FastAPI, I got it immediately.
-I was excited to find something so innovative and ergonomic built on Pydantic.

-Virtually every Agent Framework and LLM library in Python uses Pydantic, but when we began to use LLMs in [Pydantic Logfire](https://pydantic.dev/logfire), I couldn't find anything that gave me the same feeling.

-PydanticAI is a Python Agent Framework designed to make it less painful to build production grade applications with Generative AI.
+**PydanticAI is a Python Agent Framework designed to make it easy to build robust, production grade applications with Generative AI.**

+FastAPI revolutionized web development by offering an innovative and ergonomic design, built on the foundation of [Pydantic](https://docs.pydantic.dev).
+Similarly, Pydantic’s unparalleled data validation and parsing capabilities have become integral to nearly every Agent Framework and LLM library in Python.

+Yet, the Agent Framework ecosystem has lacked a solution that combines simplicity, elegance, and reliability for working with Generative AI.
+PydanticAI was created to bridge this gap.

 ## Why use PydanticAI